Cold sores (also known as fever blisters) are small, fluid-filled blisters that appear on or around the lips.

 If someone with a cold sore uses Vaseline and then another person uses the same Vaseline, there is a possibility of spreading the virus.

-The herpes simplex virus (HSV) can survive outside of the body for a limited time, and the environment plays a crucial role in its longevity.
+The herpes simplex virus (HSV) can survive outside the body for a limited time, and conditions affect how long it lasts.

 That said, expert sources suggest that the herpes virus can typically only live in inanimate objects like lip balm or petroleum jelly for only a few hours.